Registered Nurse Visa Sponsorship Jobs in Virginia

 Which visa types are most common for registered nurse roles in Virginia?

 Registered nurses in Virginia are most commonly sponsored under the EB-3 immigrant visa category, which covers skilled workers and requires a PERM labor certification.
-The H-1B is less common for nursing because most RN roles do not meet the specialty occupation standard.
+The H-1B visa is less common for nursing because most RN roles do not meet the specialty occupation standard.
 Some international nurses enter through the TN visa if they are Canadian or Mexican citizens, as nursing is a listed TN profession.

 Which cities in Virginia have the most registered nurse sponsorship jobs?